-Glen S. Fukushima is Chairman of CAPA21, a progressive AAPI political action committee.
+Glen S. Fukushima is the former chair of CAPA21, a progressive AAPI political action committee.

 His is currently a Senior Fellow at the Center for American Progress, a prominent public policy think tank headquartered in Washington, D.C.
 From 1990 to 2012, Mr. Fukushima was based in Tokyo as a senior executive with one European and four American multinational corporations: Vice President, AT&T Japan Ltd.; President, Arthur D. Little Japan; President & CEO, Cadence Design Systems Japan; President & CEO, NCR Japan; and President & CEO, Airbus Japan.